CosmWasm/testnets/devops/node/README.md

 * `MONIKER` - this is the moniker you use for the node. it should be unique and descriptive (required)
 * `WASMD_HOME` - this is the directory where all the data is stored.
 Default `/root`
 * `REPOSITORY` - the docker image repository to use.
 Default `cosmwasm/wasmd` (maybe you have a fork?)
+* `FULL_NODE` - set this variable if the node is full node, leave it if sentry

 Then run it like: `MONIKER=my-name-here ./install.sh`